Foster Care Guide vs Hiring a Family Lawyer in Malta

 Who This Is NOT For

-- Families already in active court proceedings over a Care Order, adoption decree, or custody dispute (you need a lawyer now, not a guide)
+- Families already in active court proceedings over a Care Order, adoption decree, or custody dispute (seek case-specific legal advice rather than relying on a guide)

 - People seeking legal advice on a specific case involving biological family rights, contested consent, or immigration-related adoption complications